IBM/db2-event-store-akka-streams/README.md

 * Enter `ws://localhost:8080/websocket/orderitem` as the `Socket URL` and hit `CONNECT`.
 * To send text:
   * Click on the `Text` tab.
-  * Paste one more lines of text from the example CSV file into `Message to send`.
+  * Paste one or more lines of text from the example CSV file into `Message to send`.
   * Press `SEND`.
 * To send a file:
   * Click on the `File` tab.